Skip to main content

 HTML attributes like align, size, border, height, and width should be avoided.
 Instead use CSS to style text.

-The CSS equivalent to the <center> element is <div style="text-align:center;">Centered Content</div>
+The CSS equivalent to the center element div style="text-align:center;"

-In most cases, the <strong> and <em> attributes can be used in place of <b> and <i>.
+In most cases, the strong and em attributes can be used in place of b and i.

 Do not use underline styles on text that is not a link.
 General rule is you shouldn't make non-link text look like links as it can confuse and frustrate users.
 The opposite is true of making links blend in with regular text and headings.